MicrosoftDocs/fabric-docs/docs/enterprise/surge-protection.md

 ### Prerequisites

-1. You need to be a Fabric Capacity Administrator
+You need to be a Fabric Capacity Administrator.

 ### Enabling surge protection